Nov 11/12, 2015: Denver -> Bangkok

 November 24, 2015: Stay in Luang Prabang

 Finally!
 We get to do laundry again!
+After many days without in Cambodia, it was time.
 Never been this excited about doing the laundry, but of course here someone else is doing it for us for the world shattering amount of $1 per kilo.
 We drop of the laundry around the corner and head to the breakfast room across the street of our hotel.

 Our first activity this day is a visit to the Ethnology museum.
 Once there I am mostly focused on the rumblings in my lower intestines as opposed to the different cultures and peoples of Laos.
 As we return to the hotel again it becomes obvious I cannot stray too far from a toilet and I decide to take it easy the rest of the day and stay in my room.